kth-tcs/trustfull-demonstrator/README.md

   --port_udp PORT   VMN udp port
 ```

+The script will need to ssh to the created servers to install all dependencies.
+To do that, you need the corresponding
+private key.
+There is a gpg-encrypted private key under [`scripts/azure_vmn.gpg`](scripts/azure_vmn.gpg).
+It can be
+decrypted with `gpg --decrypt scripts/azure_vmn.gpg 1>~/.ssh/azure_vmn`.
+Otherwise, specify your own public key with
+the `--ssh-key` flag.

 ### Create the front-end web app for the vote collecting server

 TODO: document language/libraries/architecture of the front end web-app.